Mr Markus Tay, secretary- general of Singapore Kityang Huay Kwan Youth Wing, registered his son Viari for a Teochew coming-of-age ceremony.

 They are trying to revive a coming-of-age tradition Teochew people used to practise.

-Organised for the first time by the Singapore Kityang Huay Kwan Youth Wing, the ceremony called chu hua yuan (literally, coming out of the garden) will start with participants washing their faces with floral water in basins to get rid of any xie qi (bad luck).
+Organised for the first time by the Singapore Kityang Huay Kwan Youth Wing, the ceremony called chu hua yuan (literally, blossoming garden) will start with participants washing their faces with floral water in basins to get rid of any xie qi (bad luck).

 Kityang is one of the eight districts in China that the Teochews come from.